broc-dev/arweave-nft-uploader/README.md

 ## Usage

+### Prerequisites
+1. NodeJS
+2. An Arweave wallet keyfile with AR in it
+3. Image files in the 'input' folder, in numerical order, starting from 0.
+For example: 0.png, 1.png, 2.png, etc.

+### Steps
 1. Install dependencies: `npm install`
 2. Export your Arweave wallet keyfile in the root directory and rename it to `arweave-key.json`
 3. Enter `npm run start` to upload all images and contracts to Arweave.
 The path manifest will be printed to the console, as well as saved in the 'out' folder.